 Donor bases, platforms, productivity suites – now is the time to identify pain points that should be addressed sooner rather than later.
 How do you appeal to younger generations to foster a complementary donor base to your aging one?
 Do you have a robust digital engagement strategy?
 What are your huge gaps in infrastructure; could now be the ideal time to fundraise with the goal of transitioning to the cloud?

 The current state of affairs is challenging every industry to digitally transform.
 Digital transformation has been a buzzword for a few years now, but it is the answer to some of the deepest pain points that nonprofits experience.
 Is your organization able to operate today as always amidst COVID-19?
 Are you able to operate somewhat but are scrambling to fix the broken pieces?
 Or are you almost completely down?
 Your answer to the above lends insight into the level of technical debt that your organization has.

 This article outlines what we call technical debt; essentially, it’s a concept to apply value to the time, effort, and money necessary to ensure an organization has the necessary technology in place to meet the demands of its business.
 Are you equipped with the technology to give your constituents peace of mind that you can still run at an optimal pace?

 Now more than ever, people are rallying around local businesses, services, and nonprofits.
 It will prove important that nonprofits showcase their continued mission and be good stewards of their funds and technology.
 The Candoris team is positive, hopeful, and focused on embracing the current opportunities to help customers identify and address immediate concerns and future needs.
 Don’t hesitate to reach out to let us know how we can serve you.

-Keep watch for an upcoming article detailing beneficial platforms, tools, and practices for nonprofits.
 We’re all in this together; working together will position us all for success.